https://www.deakin.edu.au/__data/assets/image/0011/2147267/23929_950x475.jpg

 Large corporations, government departments, start-ups, NGOs and household brands are just some of the organisations increasingly favouring communication graduates for business-focused roles.

-'Faster-paced work environments and changes in technology have increased the speed of information distribution and response times, so businesses have had to become proactive in their communications, rather than reactive,' says Dr Katrina Clifford, says Dr Katrina Clifford, Senior Lecturer in Communications at Deakin University.
+'Faster-paced work environments and changes in technology have increased the speed of information distribution and response times, so businesses have had to become proactive in their communications, rather than reactive,' says Dr Katrina Clifford, associate professor in communications at Deakin University.

 Promoting effective communication